wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

 * [20181112] Got an eGPU but TB3 not enabled for macOS in 10.13.
 * [20181111] Still stuck at getting iGPU working.
 Tried to downgrade to 10.13.
 * [20181030] Uploaded BOOT4.0 which installed most KEXT into S/L/E. See "./KernalExtentions/".
-* [20181029] Uploaded INSTALL4.0 and BOOT3.0 post installations. iGPU weird with injected io-reg and fakeid on intelGFX.
+* [20181029] Uploaded INSTALL4.0 installations. iGPU weird with injected io-reg and fakeid on intelGFX.
 * [20181028] Clover have UEFI64Driver support FileVault2.
 Still, make sure you get everything else working first.
 * [20181027] ~~DO NOT USE FILEVAULT!!!
 100% DISK BREAK AFTER REBOOT GUARANTEED.~~
 * [20181027] Project Started.
 Initial INSTALL1.0 posted.